ktwoo111/connect4/src/README.txt

 3. Windows 10 and command prompt

 4.
-The maxconnect4.java is the main frame, and AiPlayer.java contains the logic for minimax.
+The maxconnect4.java is the main frame calling AiPlayer class which contains the logic for minimax.
 The GameBoard.java is mainly for display purposes only.
 .

 5.